 Contents insurance provides you with protection for your personal belongings.
 It is a part of home insurance and condo insurance policies.
 It’s a significant part of renters insurance.

 It safeguards the things you have in your house and the things you bring with you when you travel.
 Contents insurance covers the most common things people have in their residence (electronics, clothing, furniture).

 Contents insurance works like other types of insurance.
 It covers the financial cost of replacing the things that belong to you and your family.

-Contents insurance is included in most homeowner policies and include protection for your belongings and valuables.
-It protects your belongings from damage or loss from fire, break-in, vandalism, theft, water damage, and more.
+Contents insurance is included in most homeowner policies.
+It protects your belongings from damage or loss from fire, break-ins, vandalism, theft, water damage, and more.
 It is also included in broad or named perils policies, but you may have lower limits.
-It provides cash value compensation for loss because of named perils.
+In the event of a loss, you’ll receive cash value compensation for loss because of named perils.

 All contents insurance policies have a maximum limit.
 They also include sub-limits for specific types of possessions such as cash, antiques, and jewellery.
 If you have high-value belongings, you can purchase a policy endorsement for added protection.
 These add-ons will increase your premium.

-Keep in mind that if your rent, your landlord's insurance will not cover your personal items.
+Keep in mind that if you rent, your landlord's insurance will not cover your personal items.
 You’ll need contents insurance for this protection.

 What are the types of contents insurance?

 How you are compensated and the amount of money you receive from a claim depends on your policy details.
 The type of contents insurance policy can have a significant impact on how you are compensated for a loss.
 There is an important distinction to be made between actual cash value and replacement cost.
 Here’s a breakdown: